 - Carpenter GL & Stacks AM 2009.
 Developmental effects of exposure to intimate partner violence in early childhood: A review of the literature.
 Children and Youth Services Review 31:831-9.

 - Charles Darwin University Northern Institute 2019.
-Family Violence Prevention Legal Services National Evaluation Report. (ed., Agency NIA).
+Family Violence Prevention Legal Services National Evaluation Report. (ed., National Indigenous Australians Agency).